zengchen2015/HOUDINI_HPro/README.md

 ---

+For the rest of this year and up to the spring of 2021, I will not update my HDA frequently.
+Because I need to learn something else.

+**So if you have any question, please :**

+- create an issue
+- send to my gmail : `zengchen01@gmail.com`

+---

 Some of my HDAs are not useful now in Houdini v18.5.
 You can modify the **OPcustomize** file to hide the specified HDA in TAB menu.
 But do not delete them, because some of them may wrapped by other HDAs.

 The command pattern is `ophide Network OperatorName`